dynatrace-ext/template-project/README.md

 This repository contains a template that can be used to seed a repository for a new Dynatrace Ext project.

-See our internal OSPO guides on SharePoint for more information about releasing a new Dynatrace Ext project.

 This template uses the Apache license, as is Dynatrace's default.
 See the documentation for instructions on using alternate license.